 During desert tortoise surveys conducted in March 2021, desert tortoise individuals or sign (shell fragments, bones, scutes, carcasses, drinking depressions, mating rings, scat, burrows, and/or tracks) were observed within all of the proposed training support areas at the CMAGR except the proposed ALZ Bull (NAVFAC Southwest 2021) (see Appendix A).
 Desert tortoise surveys represent a snapshot in time to document desert tortoise occurrence and/or use of the survey areas.
 Lack of occurrence or sign within a given area does not preclude individual tortoises from utilizing or occurring in that area in the future.
 With regard to desert tortoises on the CMAGR, the incidental take of desert tortoises during military training throughout CMAGR is authorized in the 1996 BO (USFWS 1996).
-MCAS Yuma initiated consultation with the USFWS under section 7 of the Endangered Species Act.
+In addition, MCAS Yuma is consulting with the USFWS under section 7 of the Endangered Species Act regarding the potential impacts of the Proposed Action on the desert tortoise.